Improved X-ray baggage screening sensitivity with ‘targetless’ search training

 Wolfe, J. M., Brunelli, D. N., Rubinstein, J., & Horowitz, T. S. (2013).
 Prevalence effects in newly trained airport checkpoint screeners: Trained observers miss rare targets, too.
 Journal of Vision, 13(3), 33. https://doi.org/10.1167/13.3.33.

 We would like to thank Dr Sarah Knight for her advice and support throughout this project.
-We would also like to thank the UK Department for Transport and Defence Science and Technology Laboratory.
+We would also like to thank the staff of the Future Aviation Security Solutions team (UK Department for Transport/Home Office) and staff from the Defence Science and Technology Laboratory.

 Ethics approval and consent to participate

 All experiments presented in this manuscript were approved by the Ministry of Defence Research Ethics Committee and the Cambridge Psychology Research Ethics Committee.

 The authors declare that they have no competing interests.